SAP-samples/abap-platform-rap640/exercises/ex4/README.md

 ## Step 6: Expose the new action

 You will now expose the newly created action.
-To do this, you will modify the Metadata Extension and the Behavior Definition to expose the action.
+To do this, you will modify the *Metadata Extension* and the *Behavior Projection* to expose the action.

 Open the Metadata Extension `ZC_SHOPCARTTP_###` and substitute all the metadata content referring to the action `PurchaseRequisition` with the following code snippet referring to the new action: